-For the months of June and July 2018 I'll be working with community groups along the Edinburgh coast to create textile sculptures for exhibition in August and September 2018.
-This page will contain resources and links to useful sites for these groups - and anyone else who wants to join in.
+In June and July 2018 I worked with community groups along the Edinburgh coast to create textile sculptures for exhibition in August and September 2018.
+The exhibit was part of Edinburgh Shoreline

 - A diorama of seaweeds, fish and invertebrates found along our coastline;